enasequence/read_docs/submit/samples.rst

 `INDSC accepted terms <samples/missing-values.html>`_ for missing value reporting.

 .. note::
-   As per January 2025, the sample validation service will be replaced by validation via the `BioSamples Database (BSD) <https://www.ebi.ac.uk/biosamples/>`_.
+   From January 2025, the sample validation service will be replaced by validation via the `BioSamples Database (BSD) <https://www.ebi.ac.uk/biosamples/>`_.
-   The only difference for the user will be the error messages; Please see a `summary table here <samples/sample_checklist/sample_checklist_errors.md>`_
+   Checklists will still be submitted in the same manner as you previously have done; please see a `summary table here <samples/sample_checklist/sample_checklist_errors.md>`_

 Taxonomy
 --------